ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 ![Figure 5](../images/opera-mask-compare.png "Comparison of the two OPERA RTC-S1 validity masks")

+The mask file in the map on the left is the mask linked to the `RTC` search results.

+- `OPERA_L2_RTC-S1_T115-245714-IW1_20250418T141628Z_20250419T010229Z_S1A_30_v1.0_mask.tif`

-The mask file in the map on the left is the mask linked to the `RTC` search results, (e.g. `OPERA_L2_RTC-S1_T115-245714-IW1_20250418T141628Z_20250419T010229Z_S1A_30_v1.0_mask.tif`).
-The extent of NoData padding around area that has valid radar data for that particular burst is displayed with a transparent pink color.
+The extent of NoData padding around area that has valid radar data for that particular burst is displayed with a transparent pink color in this illustration, but would normally appear transparent.
 The mask values are only applied to the pixels with valid radiometry within the radar burst.

+The mask file in the map on the right is the mask linked to the `RTC-STATIC` search results.

+- `OPERA_L2_RTC-S1-STATIC_T115-245714-IW1_20140403_S1A_30_v1.0_mask.tif`

-The mask file in the map on the right is the mask linked to the `RTC-STATIC` search results, (e.g. `OPERA_L2_RTC-S1-STATIC_T115-245714-IW1_20140403_S1A_30_v1.0_mask.tif`), includes mask values for the full extent of the burst footprint, including the NoData padding around the pixels with valid radiometry within the radar burst.
+It includes validity mask values for the full extent of the burst footprint, including the NoData padding around the pixels with valid radiometry within the radar burst.
+All of the static layers include data for this entire area.

 The pixel values can differ somewhat between the mask provided in the static layers and the mask generated based on the radiometric extent of the specific Sentinel-1 burst. [#TODO: add discussion/guidance, and maybe an illustration]